David Ackles (album): Reception

 Described by music historian Richie Unterberger as Ackles' "most rock-oriented record", it garnered faint praise from Rolling Stone critic Arthur Schmidt, who complained of thin melodies but who nevertheless described Ackles as "one of the best singers I've ever heard".

-Cashbox said upon hearing the album, "we can feel its thought, for the music too is a translation of ideas into more human and perhaps more natural forms" and that "musical motion become musical emotion ... his music, for all its intrinsic complexities, feels as though it were not not made, but simply happened: his chord, his rhythms, his melodies breathe".
+Cashbox said upon hearing the album, "we can feel its thought, for the music too is a translation of ideas into more human and perhaps more natural forms" and that "musical motion become musical emotion ... his music, for all its intrinsic complexities, feels as though it were not made, but simply happened: his chord, his rhythms, his melodies breathe".

 Music critic Pete Johnson wrote that "his singing and writing talents create a beautiful LP, 10 songs whose quality never falters", and also noted that "much of the album is gloomy, songs of evaporated love, the fearful lure of a nonexistent home, a painful meeting between one-time lovers and the loss of faith, but he breaks the dark spell with a couple of optimistic numbers".